-John is particularly proud of the fact that he and the team at McKiggan Hebert were named one of the Top 10 Personal Injury Law Firms in Canada by Canadian Lawyer magazine.
+John is particularly proud of the fact that he and the team at McKiggan Hebert have repeatedly been named one of the Top 10 Personal Injury Law Firms in Canada by Canadian Lawyer magazine.
 McKiggan Hebert was the only firm in Atlantic Canada to receive this prestigious recognition.

 John’s colleagues have honoured his efforts and experience by electing him President of the Atlantic Provinces Trial Lawyer Association.

-John has been appointed Queen’s Counsel (Q.C.), a designation used to recognize Canadian lawyers for exceptional merit and contribution to the legal profession.
+John has been appointed King’s Counsel (K.C.), a designation used to recognize Canadian lawyers for exceptional merit and contribution to the legal profession.

 John is a founding member of the Birth Injury Lawyer Alliance of Canada (BILA).
 BILA was formed in 2016 by a group of lawyers from across Canada who largely dedicate their professional lives to representing children and families who have suffered avoidable birth injuries.

 John was nominated for an award for exemplary journalism covering issues related to the sexual exploitation of children by Beyond Borders ECPAT Canada, a national non-profit organization that advances the rights of children to be free from sexual exploitation, for his article published in The Lawyer Weekly: The Catholic Church and Sexual Abuse: Is the Church’s response real action or window dressing?

 John has regularly been selected by his peers for inclusion in The Best Lawyer in Canada® in the field of Personal Injury Law.
 In 2022, he was named Lawyer of the Year in the field of personal injury litigation.
 Best Lawyer has been called “the most respected referral list of attorney in practice.”

-John has been included in the Canadian Legal Lexpert Guide and named as a local litigation star by Benchmark Litigation Canada.
+John has repeatedly been included in the Canadian Legal Lexpert Guide and named as a local litigation star by Benchmark Litigation Canada.